MangoKiller/MolTC/README.md

 * **Drugbank, ZhangDDI, ChChMiner, DeepDDI, TWOSIDES**.
 * **CombiSolv-QM, CompSol, FreeSolv, Abraham, CombiSolv.**
-* You can download all the data, pre-trained models, backbone GNN models, bert_pretrained model and backbone galactica-1.3b model from the [link](https://huggingface.co/chang04/ddi) and put them in the data folder.
+* You can download all the data, pre-trained models, backbone GNN models, bert_pretrained model and backbone galactica-1.3b model from the [link](https://huggingface.co/chang04/ddi)
+* data should be put in the /data folder.

 ## Reproduce the results